 IATEFL BESIG is run by a group of volunteers who form the committee and take on the various jobs involved in managing the SIG.
 As of April 2021 the Committee consists of the following SIG members.

 Rob Howard, after a business career in the US, is online as an active EFL Teacher and Neurolanguage Coach both training teachers to build their own freelance businesses as well as teaching Business English.
-He is president of the BRAZ-TESOL BESIG, Online and Video Coordinator for the Visual Arts Circle and has authored and coauthored several books for EFL.
+He is the founder and past-president of the BRAZ-TESOL BESIG, Online and Video Coordinator for the Visual Arts Circle, co-founder of the Independent Authors & Publishers and has authored and coauthored several books for EFL.
 He is a speaker worldwide on Continuing Professional Development, Business Development and Image Presentation and the founder of EFLtalks which was nominated for the 2016 British Council’s ELTon Award for Innovation in Teacher Development.
-He lives in Brazil and Poland.
+He lives in Poland. see www.RobHoward.me

 Andreea-Katia Nechifor is a business English and German trainer based in Iasi, Romania.
 Andreea has always been interested in both business and languages, interests which have shaped her academic and career path.
 She graduated the Faculty of Letters and the Faculty of Economy and Business Administration and did a master’s in marketing.
 She holds a CELTA, a Cert IBET and a Belbin accreditation.
 In 2009 she founded Lektor, a private language school which she has been running ever since.
 Andreea has also worked as a freelance speaking examiner for the British Council.
 Connect with her on LinkedIn.